qmk/qmk_firmware/users/spacebarracecar/readme.md

 # SpacebarRacecar Userspace

-The main purpose of my userspace is to keep my personal keymaps clean by moving shared code in here and therefore allowing me to easily change all my keymaps at once.
+The main purpose of this userspace is to keep my personal keymaps clean by moving shared code in here and therefore allowing me to easily change all my keymaps at once.
 However it also contains code that might be interesting to QMK Users living in Germany.
 Most of this code will be explained here.

 ## US Layout Keys for German PCs